Fields of Research at the IUP

 Physics and Chemistry of the Atmosphere

 The section of physics and chemistry of the atmosphere is composed of several science teams.
-Research is made in the field of trace gas analysis using Fourier Transform Spectroscopy (FTS) and other methods, aerosol analysis, and satellite data retrieval and scientific support for the GOME and SCIAMACHY projects.
-The structure of the whole section can be seen from the following diagram: [4.019 KB]
+Research topics include measurements of trace gases and aerosols by remote sensing and in-situ observations, radiative transfer modelling, laboratory spectroscopy, and scientific support of atmospheric satellite missions.
+The structure of the whole section can be seen from the following diagram: [2.876 KB]

 - Carbon gas research: The focus of the IUP Carbon GHG Group is to retrieve information on atmospheric carbon gases (focus: CO2, CH4, CO) from satellites such as SCIAMACHY and aircraft instruments such as MAMAP and to interprete the observations,e.g., in terms of surface sources and sinks (emissions and uptake).
 The IUP CarbonGroup is involved in a number of national, European and international projects.
 For example, IUP leads the ESA Climate Change Initiative (CCI) project GHG-CCI.
 The IUP CarbonGroup is also involved in specifying future satellites such as CarbonSat.